 - Using extra ripe bananas also means the banana bread will be naturally sweet.

-- What if I don’t have tapioca flour? – This almond flour bread recipe can still be made if you don’t have tapioca flour on hand.
-You can use 1/4 cup all-purpose flour (if you don’t need bread to be gluten-free), OR 1:1 gluten free baking flour.
+This almond flour bread recipe can still be made if you don’t have tapioca flour on hand.
+You can use 1/4 cup all-purpose flour (if you don’t need bread to be gluten-free), OR use 3 tablespoons of 1:1 gluten free baking flour.
 You can also sub with 2.5 tablespoons coconut flour.

-- Can this be made without eggs to be vegan? – The eggs provide this paleo banana bread with structure and helps hold things together.
+The eggs provide this paleo banana bread with structure and helps hold things together.
 I do not recommend subbing unless you’re okay with a different texture.
-But again, check the reader comments below, as some have had success using an egg replacement.
+Check the reader comments below, as some have had success using an egg replacement.

-- 2 cups almond flour (made from blanched almonds, not almond meal)
+- 2 cups super fine almond flour (made from blanched almonds, not almond meal)

 - 1/4 cup tapioca flour

 - 1 teaspoon baking soda

 - 3 small extra ripe bananas, equal to 1 cup well mashed.

 - 3 tablespoons coconut sugar (or sub other dry sweetener; optional – see notes)

 - 2 tablespoons avocado oil (or light olive oil)